dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 @Override
 public boolean destroy() {

-  // Do some asynchronous task (in our case showing a dialog and waiting for input) getWorkbench().showDialog(WorkbenchDialog.builder(
+  // Perform an asynchronous task (in our case showing a dialog) getWorkbench().showDialog(WorkbenchDialog.builder(
       "Save before closing?",
       "Do you want to save your progress?
 Otherwise it will be lost.",